 - realistic- does not mean 'easy'

+- challenging to achieve

-- specific and answer the WHAT,WHY and HOW
+- specific and answer the WHAT, WHY and HOW

 - measurable

-- timely- set a time frame for the goal- daily, weekly, monthly
+- timely- set a time frame for the goal- daily, weekly, monthly (action

 Creating criteria for the product/outcome

 You must define realistic criteria/specifications to measure the quality of the project's final outcome or product.
 The criteria/specifications should be specific and clearly defined after the initial research.